MikkelHegn/SFHumio/README.md

                 .CreateLogger();
 ```

-Writing logs to a file, instead of e.g. shipping it directly over the wire, has several important properties.
-Your disks are by and large as available as the machine running your program.
-Compare this to an exernal system
-which will have a different lifecycle and might not be available when you need to transmit your log line.
-The file also acts as a persistent
-buffer between your program and your log management system which enables us to handle retransmissions and long
+The file acts as a persistent buffer between your program and your log management system which enables us to handle retransmissions and long
 lasting bursts of log lines.